Make your own free website on Tripod.com

 Reaching

-When the ball is on one side of the court (is not above the net) more than the other, you cannot reach over onto the other side
+When the ball is on one side of the court (is not directly above the net) more than the other, you cannot reach over onto the other side

-and spike or block the ball - you can only spike or block, if the ball is over the top of the net or on your side of the net.
+and spike or block the ball - you can only spike or block, if the ball is directly over the top of the net or on your side of the net.

 Feet